ChrisMakesKode/ChrisMakesKode.github.io/projects/project-4.md

     <figcaption style="vertical-align: middle;">Fig. 2.
 Five Images of New Testing Data <br /></figcaption>
   </figure></center>
   <span style="color: black">
     <br />With my selected model, it was time to apply it towards new data outside of the MNIST fashion dataset.
-I sampled some articles of clothes that I owned -- carefully positioning them to closely format them towards the other images in the MNIST dataset. <br /> <br /> <br /> <br /> <br /> <br /> <br /></span>
+I took pictures of several articles of clothes that I owned -- carefully positioning them before formatting them in grayscale to resemble the formatted images from the MNIST dataset. <br /><br />
+    <br />My best out-of-sample accuracy score was documented at 40%. <br /> <br /> <br /> <br /></span>
 </div>